 Forget about working hard for a meal – try walking hard for a meal!
 The primary way of accessing Tampu Restaurant in Machu Picchu is by hiking.
 Sure, you can take the easy way out and hop on a bus, but what fun is that?
 After all, you need to work up your appetite!

 Tampu Restaurant is located at the luxury Belmond Santuary Lodge, which is right at the opening of Machu Picchu.
 It’s a foodie paradise at the top of the Andes Mountains.
 You can stay at the lodge and enjoy your meals at the restaurant, or just pop in for lunch or dinner during your tour of the mountain.

 “Do you smell what The Rock is cooking?”

-Situated off the shores of Michanwi Pingwe beach lies a restaurant that is impossible to miss.
+Situated off the shores of Michanwi Pingwe beach in Zanzibar, Tanzania, lies a restaurant that is impossible to miss.
 It is built on a rock in the middle of the ocean.

-Our next restaurant situated on a rock is not for the faint of heart.
+Our next restaurant, situated high up on a rock, is not for the faint of heart.
 Sitting on top of Mount Huashan in China is a teahouse that can only be accessed by climbing the side of the mountain.

 You could quite literally fall to your death to get a cup of tea, but the tour guides make sure that never happens.
 If you are afraid of heights, you might not want to climb 7,000 feet above sea level, especially if you are a coffee person.